 Complex robot systems acting in realistic environments require control systems, which are at the same time powerful, robust and versatile in the sense that they are able to control the large variety of different tasks, which will be typical for service robots, that operate in every-day environments.
 The high environmental complexity of service robotics scenarios prohibits the construction and maintenance of complete and detailed models.
-In recent years reactive control schemes embedded in multi-layer architectures have proven to be appropriate for such systems [1].
+In recent years reactive control schemes embedded in multi-layer architectures have proven to be appropriate for such systems [5].
 Reactivity is important in particular for robots working close to people for safety reasons and in order to react properly on often unpredictable human behavior.
 The reactive capabilities implemented on the lower level of such multi-layer control systems are commonly referred to as skills.

 We assume, that most complex real world tasks can be decomposed into a sequence of elementary subtasks.
-This sequence can either be planned or it can be determined online by comparatively simple reactive behaviours.
-Since planning needs a complete environment model, which is hard to maintain in a dynamic and complex environment, the robot will not be able to perform any kind of detailed motion and task planning.
-However, in many cases it is possible, to supply the system with coarse models of task and environment, which can be used to select and parameterize appropriate predefined behaviours to be executed at the Sequencing Layer of the control system (see section 2.1.1).
+This sequence can either be planned or it can be determined on-line by comparatively simple reactive behaviours.
+Since planning needs a complete environment model, which is hard to maintain in a dynamic and complex environment, it does not make sense to use motion and task planning on a very detailed level.
+However, in many cases it is possible, to supply the system with coarse models of task and environment, which can be used to select and parameterize appropriate predefined behaviours to be executed at the Sequencing Layer of the control system (see section 2.1).
 These behaviours provide a breakdown of the complex overall task into a (not necessarily linear) sequence of elementary subtasks.
-In turn these subtasks are executed by the Sensorimotor Skill Control (see section 2.1.2).
-At this system level necessary robustness requirements and the lack of precise a-priori knowledge demand closed loop control using concurrent sensor readings[2].
+In turn these subtasks are executed by the Sensorimotor Skill Control (see section 2.1).
+At this system level necessary robustness requirements and the lack of precise a-priori knowledge demand closed loop control using concurrent sensor readings[10].
 Fig. 2 gives an overview of our control system architecture.